theandrew168/derzforth/README.md

 * Attach 3.3V to 3.3V (be sure not to supply 5V to 3.3V or vice versa)

 #### HiFive1 Rev B
+Programming this board requires [Segger's J-Link software](https://www.segger.com/downloads/jlink/#J-LinkSoftwareAndDocumentationPack).
-Install Segger JLink software from their website (works on all major platforms but requires Java).
+These tools work on all major platforms but depend on [Java](https://openjdk.java.net/install/).

+As far as cables go, just a single USB to Micro-USB cable is necessary.

+* Plug the Micro-USB cable into the Micro-USB port

 ## Build
 With Bronzebeard installed: